-The area within the Tree Protection Zone shall be mulched with Horticultural Grade Pine Bark as certified to AS4454: Composts, Soil Conditioners and Mulches (1997) and shall be maintained at a depth of 70mm for the duration of the project.
+Where deemed necessary by the Site Arborist, the area within the Tree Protection Zones shall be mulched with Horticultural Grade Pine Bark as certified to AS4454: Composts, Soil Conditioners and Mulches (1997) and shall be maintained at a depth of 70mm for the duration of the project.
 The mulch shall be spread by hand to avoid soil disturbance and compaction within the root zone.
 The mulch shall be installed prior to the commencement of works on-site.
-Mulch shall not be stock piled within the Tree Protection Zone.
+Mulch shall not be stock piled within the Tree Protection Zones.